 3. As omnivores, they have a wide-ranging appetite.

 4. They can be quite aggressive toward humans during the spring mating season.

 5. And they can fly…at least for a little while.

-There’s still considerable debate around the impact these birds are having on the state’s ecosystem.
-Studies have shown that these non-native wild turkeys are eating endangered species and threatening ecosystem balance, while others have found little evidence of negative effects.
+It’s clear, California’s wild turkeys are here to stay.
+But there’s still considerable debate around the impact these birds are having on the state’s ecosystem.
+Some studies have shown that these non-native wild turkeys are eating endangered species and threatening the balance of local ecosystems, while others have found little evidence of the bird’s negative impacts.
 As their population expands, it will be important for us to better understand their impacts on the land.

 Peninsula Open Space Trust (POST) protects open space on the Peninsula and in the South Bay for the benefit of all.
-Since its founding in 1977, POST has been responsible for saving more than 77,000 acres as permanently protected land in San Mateo, Santa Clara and Santa Cruz counties.
+Since its founding in 1977, POST has been responsible for saving more than 87,000 acres as permanently protected land in San Mateo, Santa Clara and Santa Cruz counties.
 Learn more